ybracke/transnormer/README.md

 To run the training script, you also need a toml file called `training_config.toml` with training configuration parameters.
-The file `training_config_TEMPLATE.toml` is a template for this. [**NOTE: This will probably be changed in later versions**]
+The file `training_config_TEMPLATE.toml` is a template for this.
+**NOTE: This will probably be changed in later versions, see issues [6](https://github.com/ybracke/transnormer/issues/6) and [7](https://github.com/ybracke/transnormer/issues/7)**

 ## Usage

-Run the training script.
+Run the training script:

 ```bash
 cd src/transnormer/models